open-feature/go-sdk-contrib/CONTRIBUTING.md

 ## Setup workspace

-Run the following command to set up the go workspace,
+Run the following command to set up the go workspace:

 ```shell
 make workspace-init